weedsnacker

 wild edibles

 Among her many gifts to me was a book by Lalitha Thomas called 10 Essential Herbs, which I devoured.
 It's a fantastic primer.
-Thomas' sensible voice, and the distinctive one of my other book-teacher, Susun Weed (her French-y characterization of the dandelion, putting one in permanent mind of this, is one that you can never un-hear) are always echoing through my head along with Jane's when I am rustling around up there for herbal intel in response to some health event.
+Thomas' sensible voice is one that you can never un-hear and is always echoing through my head along with Jane's when I am rustling around up there for herbal intel in response to some health event.

 wild edibles: cattail